Test Configuration & Overclocking

 NVIDIA Control Panel settings

-We used MSI’s Afterburner to set our GTX 1060’s highest Power and Temperature targets.
-By setting the Power Limits and Temperature limits to maximum for each card, they do not throttle, but they can each reach and maintain their individual maximum clocks stock or overclocked.
+We used MSI’s Afterburner to set our GeForces’ highest Power and Temperature targets.
+By setting the Power Limits and Temperature limits to maximum for each of our two test cards card, they do not throttle, but they can each reach and maintain their individual maximum clocks while overclocked.